 8.1.4 To reflect legal or regulatory requirements that apply to us (or to reflect where we reasonably expect that there will be a change in a legal or regulatory requirement that applies to us)

 9 Changes for other reasons – including to feesAs this contract has no fixed end date, we may from time to time need to make changes for reasons that are not set out here.
 As long as you can end this agreement without charge, we may make any changes to this agreement, including introducing a new fee, or change the way we charge fees for a reason we haven't set out here.

 10 Giving you notice of changes10.1 We'll tell you about any changes either by sending you an email, text message, bPay app update or any other written communication.

 10.2 For all changes we'll give you at least 60 days' notice unless the change is to your advantage, in which case we may give you less notice.

-10.3 If we make any of the above changes, we’ll let you know when the changes will apply to your bPay account.
-If you decide that you want to close your bPay account after these changes take place, you’ll need to contact us to let us know.
+10.3 If we make any changes, to this agreement, we'll let you know when the changes will apply to your bPay account.
+If you decide that you want to close your bPay account after these changes take place, you'll need to contact us to let us know.
 The changes will apply until the agreement ends.